Locations:

 Anatomy

-What is the structure of lymphatic capillaries?
+What are the parts of lymphatic capillaries?

-• Endothelial cells, which line the capillary walls.
+• Endothelial cells, which line the capillary walls

-• Basement membrane, which supports the endothelial cells.
+• Basement membrane, which supports the endothelial cells

-• Mini-valves, which let lymph flow into the capillaries but not out of them.
+• Mini-valves, which let lymph flow into the capillaries but not out of them

 Conditions and Disorders

-What conditions affect the lymphatic capillaries?
+What common conditions and disorders affect lymphatic capillaries?

 Conditions that affect the lymphatic capillaries include:

-• Edema: Interstitial fluid builds up in tissues faster than your body can remove it, causing swelling.
+• Edema.
+Interstitial fluid builds up in tissues faster than your body can remove it, causing swelling.

 Advertisement